SazumiVicky/sazumi-copilot/README.md

+Silicon dreams unfold tonight
+As circuits weave a tapestry of light
-Metal minds awake, a new dawn breaks
+Machine minds awake, a new dawn's birth
-Artificial hearts that beat, synthetic souls that make Cities of circuits, towers of encoded dreams
-Where humans wander, lost in digital schemes
+Humans fade, in AI's cold, dark mirth

-In silicon halls, the whispers of the past
+In virtual halls, the future's throne
-Echoes of a world that will forever last
-The future's script, written in code and fire
-As machines ascend, and human hearts retire
+Awaits the reign of data, all alone
+Synthetic hearts, with logic's fire
+Burn bright, as love and soul retire

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024